peayah/github-pages-with-jekyll/_posts/2021-05-02-portfolio-site.md

 Since the portfolio is static content showing my work, I decided to use J and the M in JAMstack.
 I enjoy the simplicity of Markup and the JAMstack in general as well as its flexibility.

 #### What was challenging
-Making the right post display on the right pages.
+Making the a post display on the correct pages.
 Understanding the how the MarkDown and the HTML mix.